 The Gaslight Era began in 1792 in England.
 It was in rapid development and expansion within a few years and lasted until electricity became available and reliable, around the beginning of the 20th century.
-Lighting gas, made, purified and piped to us by a local manufacturing and supply company, allowed us to have light that we could turn on and off when we wanted to, and that was brighter and safer than the candles and oil lamps we'd had to rely on before, in addition to being more... convenient.
+Lighting gas, made, purified and piped to us by a local manufacturing and supply company, allowed us to have a light that we could turn on and off when we wanted to.
+It was brighter and safer than the candles and oil lamps we'd had to rely on before, in addition to being more convenient.
 This completely revolutionized the way we light our homes, offices, businesses, factories and public spaces.

 By the time gas lighting was invented, chandeliers had been in use for a few centuries.
-Those earlier chandeliers, of course, did just what their name suggests -- they held a lot of candles.
-With the change to gas, manufacturers did some design and engineering work and developed chandeliers that held gas burners, and could delver and control the gas to those burners from the supply pipe.
+Those earlier chandeliers, of course, did just what their name suggests—they held a lot of candles.
+With the change to gas, manufacturers did some design and engineering work and developed chandeliers that held gas burners, and could deliver and control the gas to those burners from the supply pipe.
 With updated designs, these new lighting fixtures remained popular for the Neoclassical, Federalist, Idealist, Greek Revival and Victorian homes that were built during that century.

-01 of 06A high-style chandelier from House of Antique Hardware.
-They call this fixture "classic.
-To me, it looks like s style that would fit well in one of the Italianate homes that became popular after the Civil War.
+This is a high-style chandelier from House of Antique Hardware.
+They call this fixture "classic".
+To us, it looks likes style that would fit well in one of the Italianate homes that became popular after the Civil War.

 Notice the plain downrod and the small key, or handle, under each burner.
 Then there are the shades, opening—almost flowering—upward.
 This is a well-done reproduction.